rajathshttgr/zoro-db/README.md

 docker run -it ghcr.io/rajathshttgr/zoro-db:dev /app/zoro-db
 ```

-For instructions on persistent storage, detached mode, or other advanced options, please refer to the [Developer Guide](docs/DEVELOPER_GUIDE.md).
+For instructions on persistent storage, detached mode, or other advanced options, please refer to the [DEVELOPER_GUIDE](docs/DEVELOPER_GUIDE.md).

 ## Usage